venkat1017/GoogleCustomTabs/README.md

 for more on GoogleCustomTabs refer : https://developer.chrome.com/multidevice/android/customtab.

-The GoogleCustomTabs can be customsed more..We will soon update the repo with same
+The GoogleCustomTabs can be customsed more..We will soon update the repo with same expalantion can be found [here](http://www.androidxu.com/2016/12/android-building-simple-in-app-browser.html)